MicrosoftDocs/ai-builder/ai-builder-docs/interpret-confidence-score.md

 10.	in **Form**, select **File conten**t from the Dynamic content list
 11. Select **+ New step**
 12. Search **Compose (Data operation)**
-13.	in **Input**, select the value you want to see the value extracted
+13.	in **Input**, select the confidence score value you want to see extracted

 ## Use the formula bar to retrieve the Confidence score value from the selected item in the Form Processor  control in Power Apps

-In this example I have chosen to extract tabular information from my document with a Table that I named 'Table 1' with 4 columns 'Item', 'Quantity', 'Rate' and 'Amount'.
+In this example I have chosen to extract tabular information from my document with a Table that I named 'Table 1' with 4 columns 'Item', 'Qty'and 'Amount'.

 Here’s some examples